-the Alternate Route to Certification (ARC), a state-approved program for talented
+the Alternate Route to Certification (ARC), a weekend program for

 Connecticut legislature, ARC is conducted by the Office of Higher

 Education and is approved by the Connecticut State Board of Education.

 program offers subject-based methods classes and training in areas